Former Karatsu Bank

-"A historic building situated along the Karatsu Highway in Hon-machi, Karatsu City.
-Designed by Minoru Tanaka, apprentice of Tokyo Station designer Kingo Tatsuno, the building was completed in 1912.
-The design is notable for its Japanese take on Victorian architecture, known as the ""Tatsuno style.""
-The building was used as a bank until 1997 when it was donated to the city.
-Designated an Important Cultural Property by the city, today the building is open to the general public for free."
+"This historic building is on the Karatsu-kaido Road in Hon-machi, Karatsu City.
+The building, completed in 1912, was designed by Minoru Tanaka, an apprentice of the designer of Tokyo Station, Tatsuno Kingo.
+The bank building is of a Victorian design incorporating Japanese style, known as the ""Tatsuno style"".
+The building was used as a bank until 1997, and then donated to the city.
+It has since been designated as an Important Cultural Property of the city and is now open to the public free of charge."

 - open everyday (12/29-12/31 closed)

 - [Admission fee] Free * Fee for special exhibitions and other events

 - Parking Lot